Music, Ph.D.

-The Department of Music in the College of Liberal Arts offers the Ph.D. in Music with emphasis in Music Education.
+The Department of Music in the College of Liberal Arts offers the Ph.D. in Music with an emphasis in Music Education.
+Students may select an optional concentration in Music Education and Gender Studies to provide rigorous grounding in gender studies methods and theory.

 The program is designed for students who wish to pursue advanced study in preparation for university teaching, research, and other leadership roles in music education.
 Students can individualize the program to fit their interests and background.